MatthewReid854/reliability/docs/Datasets.rst

       Right Censored    12295 (90.11%)
     '''

 The following example shows how to import a dataset and use it.
-Note that we must use () before accessing the failures and right_censored values.
+Note that we must use brackets () to call the dataset (since it is a class) before accessing the failures and right_censored values.

 .. code:: python